 Nothing is more important to your new plants and landscape than proper hand watering.
-As landscaping maintenance specialists, we know a thing or two about how to get the most life out of your freshly planted greenery.
-While it may seem like an outdated practice with the advent of advanced watering systems, there are still many great reasons to water your garden the old fashioned way.
+As landscaping maintenance specialists, we know a thing or two about how to get the most life out of your freshly planted greenery, so read on to find out more.

 Hand watering quantity and frequency